-This advanced graduate course will summarize how we understand the process by which hard scattering events, characterized typically by high transverse-momentum (P_T) processes, occur in energetic hadron-hadron collisions, and what effects have to be understood and taken into account in order to make robust measurements and discoveries of new phenomena.
-The course will focus on the 13-14 TeV proton-proton collisions produced by the Large Hadron Collider, but will use examples from experience gained at the 2 TeV proton-antiproton Tevatron Collider.
-The anatomy of a hard-scattering event will be dissected, and we'll discuss each element through the interplay between the theoretical and phenomenological framework and the experimental challenges.
+This mini-course will summarize how we understand the process by which hard scattering events, characterized typically by high transverse-momentum (P_T) processes, occur in energetic hadron-hadron collisions, and what effects have to be understood and taken into account in order to make robust measurements and discoveries of new phenomena.
+The course will focus on the 7-14 TeV proton-proton collisions produced by the Large Hadron Collider, but will use examples from experience gained at the 2 TeV proton-antiproton Tevatron Collider.
+The anatomy of a hard-scattering event will be dissected, and we'll discuss each element through an interplay between the theoretical and phenomenological framework and the experimental challenges.

-This course is targeted at graduate students in particle physics experiment, theory or phenomenology who already have a background in relativistic quantum field theory and the Standard Model of particle physics.
+This course is targeted at the level of a graduate student in particle physics experiment or phenomenology who already has some background in relativistic quantum field theory and the Standard Model of particle physics.